grip-on-software/data-gathering/README.md

   to add additional parameters, such as `--extra-index-url` for a private repository and `--process-dependency-links` to obtain Git dependencies.

+Some scripts and controller services interact with a database for update trackers, project salts and status information storage.
+This database must be a MonetDB instance.

 ## Data sources

 The following list provides the supported version of platforms that the data